technofocus-pte/msignt2/Lab 05 - Leveraging Azure AI Search for Personalized Recommendations.md

     ![](./media/image167.png)

-12. The app opens, enter the below prompts and explore it.
+12. The app opens, enter the below prompts, and explore it.

     `List high-value customers`